matbesancon/hugo-site/content/post/2018-12-27-heat-exchanger.markdown

 $$\delta \dot{Q} = h \cdot (u_2(x) - u_1(x)) \cdot \delta x$$
 with $h$ a coefficient depending on the wall heat exchange properties.

-Moreover, the variation in internal energy of the cold fluid is equal to
+Moreover, the variation in internal energy of the hot flow is equal to
 $\delta \dot{Q}$ and is also expressed as:

 $$ c_2 \cdot \dot{m}_2 \cdot (u_2(x+\delta x) - u_2(x)) $$
 $c_2$ is the calorific capacity of the hot flow and  $\dot{m}_2$ its mass flow rate.
 The you can check that the given expression is a power.
-The same expressions apply to the cold fluid.
+The same expressions apply to the cold flow.
 Let us first assume the following:

 $$c_2 \cdot \dot{m}_2 = c_1 \cdot \dot{m}_1$$